Configuration guide

 This example configuration overrides the default physical schemas for the my_schema

-This key only applies to the physical tables that SQLMesh creates - the views are still created in my_schema
+This only applies to the physical tables that SQLMesh creates - the views are still created in my_schema

 (prod) or my_schema__<env>